 All awards were granted under our 2014 Plan.
-(1)

 This column represents the fair market value of a share of our common stock on the date of grant, or, in the case of Ms. Lynch's June 2, 2017 grant, 110% of fair market value of a share of our common stock on the date of grant, as determined by our board of directors.

 These option shares were part of a stock option grant covering 133,055 shares of our common stock.
 1/48th of the stock option grant vested on July 13, 2017 and 1/48th of the grant

-(3) Inese option shares were part of a stock option grant covering 133,055 shares of our common stock.
+Inese option shares were part of a stock option grant covering 133,005 shares or our common stock.
 1/48th of the stock option grant vested on July 13, 2017 and 1/48th of the grant vested and will vest on each monthly anniversary thereafter, subject to Ms. Lynch's continuous service through the applicable vesting date.
 In addition, if we terminate Ms. Lynch's employment without "cause," or if Ms. Lynch resigns for "good reason" (each as defined in a supplemental agreement applicable to Ms. Lynch's options), in either case, in connection with or following a change of control (as defined in the 2014 Plan), then 100% of the then unvested shares subject to the stock option grant will vest effective immediately as of such termination or resignation or, if later, the closing of the change of control (the "Lynch Acceleration").

 These option shares were part of a stock option grant covering 472,205 shares of our common stock.
 1/48th of the stock option grant vested on October 1, 2018 and 1/48th of the grant vested and will vest on each monthly anniversary thereafter, subject to Ms. Lynch's continuous service through the applicable vesting date.
-In addition, the Lynch Acceleration applies to the stock option grant vested on October 1, 2018 and 1/48th of the grant vested and will vest on each monthly anniversary thereafter, subject to Ms. Lynch's continuous service through the applicable vesting date.
-In addition, the Lynch Acceleration applies to
+In addition, the Lynch Acceleration applies to these option shares prior to their full vesting.